This post may contain affiliate links. Please see my disclosure policy for details.

 3. The field where Claire and Jenny talk to the redcoats

-In the episode, Jenny comes to try and find Jamie and Claire to warn them about the redcoat patrol that is marching passed the mill.
+In the episode, Jenny comes to try and find Jamie and Claire to warn them about the redcoat patrol that is marching past the mill.

 It’s too late as Jamie is in the river trying to fix the mill and so Jenny and Claire try to distract the redcoats and sit on Jamie’s clothes opposite.